 Right to complain

 We want you to be happy with us.
-Naturally, if you have any concerns we would like the chance to deal with them first.
+Naturally, if you have any concerns, we would like the chance to deal with them first.
 Please contact us in the first instance by emailing to firstname.lastname@example.org.
 However, you shall have the right to lodge a complaint with a supervisory authority in your place of habitual residence, place of work or place of the alleged infringement.
 For the UK the supervisory authority this is the Information Commissioner’s Office (ICO).
 The ICO can be contacted on 0303 123 1113.
 Alternatively, you can contact them at https://ico.org.uk/concerns/.

 Changes to the privacy notice and your duty to inform us of changes